Making the Case for Cleantech

 EV Chargers

-I assisted the Board’s EV committee in obtaining the funding and arranging the installation of six EV chargers at Flagship Wharf Condominiums in Boston.
-Eversource (the electric utility), the Massachusetts Department of Environmental Protection, and the Flagship Wharf Board of Managers provided the funding.
+I helped obtain funding and arrange the installation of six EV chargers at Flagship Wharf Condominiums in Boston.
+Eversource (the electric utility) and the MA DEP provided funds.

 -

-I met with the CEOs of two Netherlands-based cleantech companies to review their sales plans to enter the US market.
+I met with the CEOs of two cleantech companies, Physee and IBIS Power, to review their market entrance plans for the US.
 I connected them to potential US customers and funders.
-The two companies were Physee and IBIS Power.

 -